I get commissions for purchases made through links in this post. As an Amazon Associate I earn from qualifying purchases.

 But there are some mistakes that can cause more time for the sand to settle in your aquarium.

-• Do not run the filter– when you add sand in your aquarium and run the filter it will clog your filter and it cannot wreak it.
+• Do not run the filter– when you add sand in your aquarium and run the filter it will clog your filter and it cannot break it.
 The filter also causes water agitation so when you keep the filter off it will help to settle the sand faster.

-• Perform frequent water changes– Now by performing water changes you are not necessarily making the sand settle faster but you are actually removing some sand that is floating around in your aquarium.
+• Perform frequent water changes– Now, by performing water changes, you are not necessarily making the sand settle faster, but you are actually removing some sand that is floating around in your aquarium.

 How long does it take for sand to clear in aquarium?

-It really depends on how much sand you are putting in your aquarium and the type of sand i.e. very fine or normal sand and also the elements in your aquarium like plants, filters, etc.
+It really depends on how much sand you are putting in your aquarium and the type of sand i.e. very fine or normal sand, and also the elements in your aquarium like plants, filters, etc.

 How do you clean fine sand in an aquarium?